rafaelsutiono/home-security-system/README.md

 | 1  | 1  | 1 | 0 | 0   | 1   | 0  | 1  |
 | 1  | 1  | 1 | 1 | 0   | 1   | 0  | 1  |

+- d and m represent doorOpen and motionDetected, respectively.
+- s0 and s1 represent 'system disarmed' and 'alarm triggered', respectively.
+In s0, a value of 0 means that the system is armed, while a value of 1 means that the system is disarmed.
+In s1, a value of 0 means that the alarm is inactive, while a value of 1 means that the alarm is triggered.

 From this table, we can derive K-maps for each state and their respective combinatorial boolean equations: